Hairy White Oldfield Aster, Frost Aster, Hairy Aster, Awl-Aster, Michaelmas Daisy, Steelweed

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 Symphyotrichum pilosum is a common sight on the farm and throughout the countryside.
 Some years more than others.
-I have difficulty identifying some species in the genus, but this one seems fairly easy with its smaller flowers, hairy stems, and narrow leaves.
-Of course, there is more to it than when it comes to making a proper ID.
+I have difficulty identifying some species in the genus, but this one seems fairly easy with its smaller flowers, hairy stems, and hairy narrow leaves.
+Of course, there is more to it than that when it comes to making a proper ID.

 I have enjoyed photographing and learning about the many wildflowers growing on the farm I live on and in other areas.
 The farm is located in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.